 The protectiveness criterion was evaluated in terms of possible future human interaction with MEC.
-Each alternative was also evaluated in terms of whether it would reduce the amount of munitions contamination within MRS-04, and the effects it would have on the existing environment.
+Each alternative was also evaluated in terms of whether it would reduce the amount of munitions within the site, and the projected effects it would have on the existing environment.